Raathigesh/Raathigesh.github.io/_posts/2016-02-24-Redux-Simplified.md

 ### React Smart Component
 A container component is also known as a smart component.
 A container component provides the information needed for the dump components.

+### Redux Container Component
+A redux container component connects the dump components with actions and the central state.
+To do this redux has a 'connect' method.
+This connection method accepts two function which tells how to map the actions and state to the dump component.
+{% highlight javascript %}
+import { bindActionCreators } from 'redux';
+import { connect } from 'react-redux';
+import Home from '../components/Home'; // Dump home component import { SetAuthorization } from '../actions/actions';

+function mapStateToProps(state) {
+  return {
+    name: state.app.name
+  };
+}

+function mapDispatchToProps(dispatch) {
+  return bindActionCreators({
+    SetAuthorization: SetAuthorization
+  }, dispatch);
+}

+export default connect(mapStateToProps, mapDispatchToProps)(Home);
+{% endhighlight %}

+# In Summary
+Redux is an opinionated flux implementation and widely adopted by the react community.
+Redux helps to develop easily maintainable large scale react applications.
+[Redux video tutorials created by the master mind behind redux, Dan Abramov, is a great place to start.](https://egghead.io/series/getting-started-with-redux)